code-423n4/2023-07-basin/README.md

 - What is the overall line coverage percentage provided by your tests?:  95
 - Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:   False
 - Please describe required context:   n/a
-- Does it use an oracle?:  True; on-chain oracles-  GeoEmaAndCumSmaPump.sol is an implementation of Pumps, the oracle framework of Basin — Basin does not "use" an oracle per se
+- Does it use an oracle?:  True; on-chain oracles-  MultiFlowPump.sol is an implementation of Pumps, the oracle framework of Basin — Basin itself does not "use" an oracle per se
 - Does the token conform to the ERC20 standard?: Wells issue LP tokens that conform to the ERC-20 standard
 - Are there any novel or unique curve logic or mathematical models?: All formulas are documented in detail in the various whitepapers linked to from the contest
 - Does it use a timelock function?:  No
 - Is it an NFT?: No
-- Does it have an AMM?:   True
+- Does it have an AMM?:   True (Basin is an AMM!)
 - Is it a fork of a popular project?:   False
 - Does it use rollups?:   False
 - Is it multi-chain?:  False
 - Does it use a side-chain?: False
 ```

-# Tests
+# Contact Us

-*Provide every step required to build the project from a fresh git clone, as well as steps to run the tests with a gas report.*

-*Note: Many wardens run Slither as a first pass for testing.
-Please document any known errors with no workaround.*
+If you have questions, please contact us!
+Please use the Warden channel in the C4 Discord if it isn't sensitive.
+Otherwise:

+**Publius (Dev)**
+* Discord: @publiuss

+**Brean (Dev)**
+* Discord: @brean

+If you are having trouble getting in touch with Publius and/or Brean, please message **Guy**:
+* Discord: @hellofromguy
+* Telegram: @hellofromguy